rgyoung6/MACER_example/README.md

 # Running MACER

-## NOTE: When running MACER scripts the paths for the files selected cannot have whitespace!
+## NOTE: When running MACER scripts, the paths for the files selected cannot have whitespace!
 Any file with whitespace in the file naming may cause the program to not run and end in an error, or may result in unexpected output.

 # Package pipeline example:
 The following example will walk through the use of the four main function in the MACER package.
 To illustrate the use of the package this example will use chipmunks as the example.
 The three genera, Eutamias, Neotamias, Tamias were used to search both BOLD and GenBank.
 Although Eutamias and Neotamias are not currently accepted taxonomic genera, these were retained to evaluate potential data with older taxonomic naming conventions.
 All associated files necessary to run this example, and the outputs from the running of this example are included in the GitHub MACER repository and the 'Example' file folder.